Loukei/ud303-bookmark-server/README.md

 Make sure all `requirements.tx`, `Procfile`, `runtime.tx` in root folder.
 Check `Procfile` after you change `main.py` location.
 Then push to heroku again.

+## Q:How to set environment root path when server code deployee to cloud?